BunmiOlakanmi/belly_button_diversity_visualization/Supplemental/README.md

   - D3.js
   - Plotly.js
 2. HTML
+3. Visual Studio Code

 #### Instructions
 To run this code, ensure that all the above libraries are installed in your environment.

 ##### Steps
+1. Pull all the file from this Github repository.
+2. Open the index.html with a live server from Visual Studio Code.
+This renders the index.html file containing the visualizations.
+3. Explore the visualization using the dropdown list on the dashboard.
+ (BButton_Dashboard.png)